Which UNESCO Sites Should You Visit in Morocco?

 4. Rabat: Modern Capital and Historic City

-A rare UNESCO city recognized for both heritage and modern planning.
-Rabat’s highlights include the Kasbah of the Udayas, the Hassan Tower, the Mausoleum of Mohammed V, and the gardens of the ancient Chellah necropolis — all framed by the Atlantic.
+Rabat is unique among UNESCO cities for its recognition of both historic and modern urban planning.
+Highlights include the Kasbah of the Udayas, Hassan Tower, Mausoleum of Mohammed V, and the ancient Chellah necropolis.
+Framed by the Atlantic Ocean, Rabat blends history, greenery, and contemporary life with ease.

 5. Portuguese City of Mazagan (El Jadida)